Money is more than just green paper…it’s a necessity of survival!

 On A Chemical Level, Spending Is Addictive

 When we breathe, sleep, eat, and engage in the act of reproduction, dopamine levels increase to a lesser or greater extent.
-There is very little we understand about what dopamine is there for, but if you look at the facts it becomes rather clear that this very important neurotransmitter is most active during the survival response we all possess inside of us on a primordial level.
+There is very little we understand about what dopamine is there for.
+However, if you look at the facts it becomes rather clear that this very important neurotransmitter is most active during the survival response.
+We all possess this inside of us on a primordial level.

 In other words, dopamine is suspected to be responsible for survival.
-It is also the same neurotransmitter found in excess amounts in individuals with Schizophrenia or Neurosis, causing everything from mania to elation, and is connected to a part of the brain known as the “pleasure pathway.”
-This is because dopamine, if increased using a synthetic drug (cocaine, as an example, is addictive because it increases dopamine levels by up to 36 percent), can trick the mind into feeling “good” – just like spending.
+It is also the same neurotransmitter found in excess amounts in individuals with Schizophrenia or Neurosis.
+It causes everything from mania to elation, and is connected to a part of the brain known as the “pleasure pathway.”
+This is because dopamine, if increased using a synthetic drug can trick the mind into feeling “good” – just like spending.
+Cocaine, as an example, is addictive because it increases dopamine levels by up to 36 percent),

 Money & Survival

 Why is it important to understand dopamine when discussing the psychology of money?
 Let us examine a psychological concept called behavioral reinforcement.
 The human brain is completely programmable and is hardwired to release dopamine (thus causing a feeling of pleasure) when something found useful for survival occurs.

 Now, think about this: as a nation we are asked to pay for food, water, shelter, clothing, and even safety.
 Due to this, it can be insinuated that functions for survival are not free; they cost money.
 The brain can become reinforced to associate money with survival, as without it, we are unable to meet our most primordial requirements.
 Spending is an example of behavioral reinforcement: we begin to learn that in order to survive, one must have a means to pay for it!